 Generally, testing is one of the quality control techniques.
 It includes planning, test creation and running, and analysis of the received results.
 It is a process of validating the functionality created within the defined requirements.
 It becomes possible by testing a product within artificially created situations.

-It’s worth noting that software testing includes numerous additional activities:
+It’s worth noting that QA software testing services includes numerous additional activities:

 - Analysis and planning;